vvergarahack/problem-set-3.5/README.md

 ### Exercise 3 (`palindromicNumbers`)

-Is @number a palindromic number?
+Is `number` a palindromic number?

-Print your solution in the following formats:
+Print your solution in the following format:
 ```
 X is a palindromic number.
 X is not a palindromic number.